hmcts/et-slack-alerts/README.md

 ## Environment Variables
 This function requires several environment variables (defined within the given keyvault)
-- `api-key` - An API key for your given app insights instance.
-You can obtain one of these via the `API Access` section in the left hand side navigation of your Application Insights instance.
-- `app-id` - The 'Instrumentation Key' of the Application Insights instance.
-This can be found in the top part of the Overview section.
+- `app-insights-workspace-id` - The workspace ID of the Application Insights instance.
+This can be found in the Properties section of your Application Insights resource.
 - `slack-webhook-url` - A slack webhook URL for you to send messages to.
 For this part you will likely need to contact myself (@Danny on Slack) or a Slack administrator to get a custom slack 'app' set up.
 This is much more trivial than it sounds, a few clicks at most.
 - `tenant-id` - Standard for the entire organisation.
 - `resource-group-name` - The resource group name that the Application Insights instance is stored within.
 - `app-insights-resource-name` - The name of the Application Insights instance.
 - `subscription-id` - The subscription id that the Application Insights instance is stored within.

+**Note:** This application uses Azure AD authentication via managed identity to query Application Insights.
+API keys are deprecated and will be retired by March 31, 2026.

 ## Installation
 1. Clone the repository